Visit www.mauinuistrong.net for important COVID-19 information for you and your ‘ohana.

 AlohaSafe Alert App

-County of Maui Public Health Emergency Rules now require the download of the AlohaSafe Alert application or other Google-Apple exposure notification system application for all travelers on the Safe Travels program and those who obtain a limited quarantine exemption.
+County of Maui Public Health Emergency Rules strongly recommend the download of the AlohaSafe Alert application or other Google-Apple exposure notification system application for all travelers on the Safe Travels program.

 The AlohaSafe Alert app is compatible with Android and iPhones.
 Android phones should be Version 6 or above. iPhones should have iOS 13.7 or greater.

 Mayor Michael Victorino, the County of Maui Office of Economic Development, UH Maui College and the American Job Center will host events to connect job seekers with employers on Friday, Dec.
 10, at the Velma McWayne Santos Community Center in Wailuku.
 Read on...

 The Division of Motor Vehicles and Licensing continues to offer driver’s licensing and other DMV services on Dec.
 4 and 18 to help customers who've found it difficult to visit DMVL offices on normal weekday hours and due to the recent COVID restrictions.
 Read on...